sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 ## Run dnsdock or Dinghy HTTP Proxy

-If you need to re-run `dnsdock` or `dinghy-http-proxy` for some reasons (maybe you have deleted the containers), you can rely on `sparkdock` scripts:
+If you need to re-run `dnsdock` or `dinghy-http-proxy` for some reason (maybe you have deleted the containers), you can rely on `sparkdock` scripts:

 1. Linux
   1. `run-dnsdock`: https://github.com/sparkfabrik/sparkdock/blob/master/config/ubuntu/bin/run-dnsdock
   2. `run-dinghy-proxy`: https://github.com/sparkfabrik/sparkdock/blob/master/config/ubuntu/bin/run-dinghy-proxy
-2. MacOS:
+2. macOS
   3. `run-dinghy-proxy`: https://github.com/sparkfabrik/sparkdock/blob/master/config/macosx/bin/run-dinghy-proxy

 If you work in SparkFabrik with the provided hardware, those scripts should already be available in your system.
 In case they're missing: